Dislevekanku/cs5100_Final_Kanku_Collins_Wu/README.md

 ## Exercise

-To view the accompanying exercise binding Pacman Trainer and Agent, see the EXERCISE.md instructions.
+To view the accompanying logic binding Pacman Trainer and Agent, see the EXERCISE.md instructions.